All Products

 image

-You can manually or automatically archive data.
-The archived data is converted to the CSV or ORC format and stored in multiple files in OSS.
-The corresponding storage space in PolarDB is released after data is archived.
-As a result, the storage fees are reduced.
-The cold data stored in OSS is accessible to PolarDB nodes over the internal network of Alibaba Cloud.
-For more information, see Manually archive cold data and Automatically archive cold data.
+You can archive data manually or automatically.
+The archived data is converted to CSV or ORC format and stored as multiple files in OSS.
+This data is then automatically deleted from the PolarDB storage space, which reduces your storage fees.
+Nodes can then access the data in OSS over the Alibaba Cloud internal network.
+See Manually archive cold data and Automatically archive cold data.

 Note

-The partitioned table archiving feature is in canary release.
-To use the feature, go to Quota Center, search for the quota name based on the polardb_mysql_hybrid_partition quota ID, and then click Apply in the Actions column.
+The partitioned table archiving feature is currently in canary release.
+To use this feature, go to the Quota Center, find the quota by its Quota ID polardb_mysql_hybrid_partition, and click Apply in the Actions column.

 CSV